LordRusk/gocaudices/readme.md

 Dwmblocks in incredibly poorly written, it gets the job done, but not very well.
 I wrote this alternative to be simple, fast, and elegant.

 ## How-To
 Gocaudices is configured through editing it's source code.
-This makes it extremly slim, fast, and secure.
+This makes it extremely slim, fast, and secure.
 Since `main.go` is only ~100 SLOC, it makes it extremely simple to edit and add features.

 - Download